bettrve/bettrave.github.io/README.md

 ## Wind speed distribution analysis

 A number of different methods have been proposed and evaluated with the aim of determining the best practice.
 Most commonly used for wind energy assessments is the two-parameter Weibull distribution, which has been shown to accurately capture the skewness of the wind speed distribution.

 The Weibull distribution function, as given in Eq.
-(2), generally contains a scale parameter, c, in units of wind speed, which determines the abscissa scale of the wind speed distribution, and a dimensionless shape parameter, k, which reflects the width of the distribution
+(2), generally contains a scale parameter, c, in units of wind speed, which determines the abscissa scale of the wind speed distribution, and a dimensionless shape parameter, k, which reflects the width of the distribution.
+There are several methods for parameter estimation of the probability distribution.
+The most common are the method of moments, least square method, method of L-moments and maximum likelihood method, power density method.

 for this purpose, we will the tool curve_fit from scipy that uses non-linear least squares to fit a function, f, to data.